zeniuseducation/poly-euler/README.md

 Note: The logo was taken from <a href="https://sites.google.com/site/adidozsa2/lisp">This blog</a>.

-## Usage
+## About the Lisps

-You can run lein autoexpects for clojure.
+"Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot." - Eric Raymond, "How to Become a Hacker"

-In every source, I will list the time-elapsed for each solution.
+In every source code, I will list the time-elapsed for each solution.

 ## Performance Comparison in my MBA i5 1.6GHz